parth-deshmukh-code/OCan_Predict/README.md

 users can access real-time data streams from the RealSense camera, including depth and color frames.
 This capability is particularly useful in applications that require precise spatial information.

-  ### AI Model on Intel Hugging Face for OSMF Classification
+  ### AI Model on Intel Hugging Face for OSMF Classification on APP
 **Training the Model**: The model was trained using standard deep learning libraries and datasets relevant to OSMF image classification.
 In our project, this free cloud-based solution allowed us to train our YOLO-based model, and optimize the model for real-time inferencing—all within a single, seamless environment.